Norwegian State Visit to Poland

 On the third and final day, King Harald and Queen Sonja travelled to Kraków, the cultural capital of Poland.
 They attended the launch of a new Polish – Norwegian research programme at the University of Kraków and met with some of the 350 Norwegian students who are attending classes there.
 Later they visited the International Cultural Centre and the old Renaissance Hall and Conservation Centre Sukiennice.
 Afterwards they held a concluding meeting with the press and a luncheon at the Bonerowski Palace, before they visited St. Mary’s Basilica which marked the end of their state visit.Filed under Norwegian Royals

-Tagged Bilateral Relations, Concert, Education, Harald V, Music, Poland, President Komorowski, Queen Sonja, State Visit.
+Tagged Bilateral Relations, Concert, Education, Harald V of Norway, Music, Poland, President Komorowski of Poland, Queen Sonja of Norway, State Visit.